 Acupuncture at Cancer Center at Enloe Hospital, Chico, Ca.

 This Acupuncture Clinic is low-cost for any cancer patient, whether your oncologist is affiliated with this hospital or not.
-Acupuncture is done here mainly to treat patients for the side effects of radiation and chemo, but acupuncture is excellent for cancer in many other ways.
+Acupuncture is done here mainly to treat patients for the side effects of radiation and chemo, such as nausea and nerve damage, but acupuncture is an excellent addition to your cancer treatment protocol for many reasons.

 Dr. Daniel Weber is a scholar in the field of Integrative Oncology, with a focus on using Chinese herbal medicine or isolates from Chinese herbs to treat cancer.
 He has done numerous clinical trials, especially regarding herbal isolates to treat breast cancer.
 He is the author of several books on the subject of Chinese herbs to treat cancer and has also been honored in China with an appointment to The Oncology Special Committee (OSC) of the World Federation of Chinese Medicine Societies (WFCMS) in 2011.
 For more info, see Dr. Daniel Weber’s bio